rphardy/rphardy.github.io/_posts/2025-11-04-complex-feature-selection-in-HAR.md

 We had removed any columns containing missing data on data import, and will create new calculated fields using the raw sensor data.
 Rarely, doing this may create some missing data which will be re-addressed after all fields are ready for feature selection.

 <br>
-##### Summarise variables on axes to vectors
+##### Summarise variables on axes to vectors and group by time window

 In the next code block we do four things:
 1. We group our data into vector groups by sensor, then
 2. Calculate their vector magnitudes,
-3. Define the vector statistics that we wish to calculate to use as features in the random forest model along with the grouping we will use to aggregate to these, and
+3. Define the summary statistics that we wish to calculate to use as features in the random forest model along with the grouping we will use to aggregate to these, and
-4. Run our sensor data through this to create these new variables as vector summaries.
+4. Run our sensor data through this to create these new variables at the vector level.

-Once we have done this, we can perform feature selection using these summaries as features, which will hopefully contain all sensor information in a reduced feature space.
+Once we have done this, we can perform feature selection using these window summaries as features, which will hopefully contain all sensor information in a reduced feature space.

+We need to be careful here.
+To do this, we are assuming that our testing set will also contain multiple observations from a single time-window.
+If we were to test on only a few single timepoints, say a holdout set of only 20 observations from different windows and on different subjects, we could not calculate meaningful window summary statistics!
+Running this pre-processing on such a test set would give near-0 values, and these summaries would not provide any predictive information.

+Our test set contains 20% of the data, stratified by class, which gives hundreds of observations from only a few subjects and curl repetitions, so there is likely to be enough data in our test set to produce these summaries there.

 Vector magnitudes are calculated from 3 dimensions (front, sideways, upwards) as: